 These situations allow airlines to avoid liability for delays or cancellations since they can't prevent or manage such occurrences.

-While they may not owe you cash compensation for the inconvenience when flights are affected, airlines must still offer you a rebooking or a refund if you decline the rebooking.
+While they may not owe you cash compensation for the inconvenience, airlines must still offer you a rebooking or a refund if you decline the rebooking.

 Weather-related events that exempt airlines from mandatory compensation beyond rebooking or a refund include things like: